dennisbrody/dennis.brody/README.md

 **Welcome to my homepage!** I’m Dennis Brody, a dedicated IT student with a strong background in cybersecurity, systems administration, and vulnerability management.
 Currently a student at the SANS Institute, I am committed to applying my skills to ensure secure and efficient operations in the ever-evolving world of information technology.

 ## About Me
 I am a dynamic professional with over a decade of experience as a top-producing Mortgage Loan Officer, now transitioning into IT.
-Currently, I’m pursuing advanced studies in cybersecurity at the prestigious SANS Institute, where I’m honing my skills in risk management, vulnerability assessments, and IT security.
+Currently, I’m pursuing advanced studies in cybersecurity at the SANS Institute, where I’m honing my skills in risk management, vulnerability assessments, and IT security.

 As a lifelong learner, I hold a double major in **Systems Administration** and **Cybersecurity** and possess a range of certifications that reflect my dedication to keeping up with industry standards.
 I am passionate about leveraging technology to drive advancements and protect organizations from security threats.